 Final Thoughts on finding the best laptops for writers

 As a writer, you would need a performing laptop but these days writing is not limited to just words and letters.
-We love to upload photos and videos, MS Word, PDF and all and we supposed to edit and check those in certain apps.
+We love to upload photos and videos, MS Word, PDF and all and we are supposed to edit and check those in certain apps.
 This being said, you need a laptop that has additional features and functions than a basic laptop to be able to perform those actions.

 If you are in the starting state and have a low cost or budget, I highly suggest checking out the Acer Aspire 5 which provides decent performance for a much lesser cost.
-If you’re looking for performance as high as it can go and the price is of no importance, then may I suggest for you to keep an eye on the Apple Macbook Pro but I love my Dell XPS 13.
+If you’re looking for performance as high as it can go and the price is of no importance, then may I suggest for you keep an eye on the Apple Macbook Pro but I love my Dell XPS 13.

 Be sure to consider all of these major points while picking an ideal laptop for blogging.

 Remember that while your laptop is your weapon of choice, you may want to consider some other costs that will add up before blowing your whole budget in one go.

 Some of these costs include the blogging tools that you need to succeed, many of them are not free, cloud storage packages, and even gadget insurance if you plan to be on the road a lot.

 I hope you’ve found this post useful and have a bit of a clearer idea about how to find your perfect laptop.
 Be sure to come back and let us know what model you decided on and how you are getting on with it.
 Finally, good luck with your blogging empire!